Cheryl Doss, PhD | Director

 Alex Ott, MA | E-Learning Coordinator

-Alex was born in Central Asia to an Adventist family engaged in church planting, cross-cultural pastoring, and church administration in Kyrgyzstan.
+Alex was born in Central Asia to an Adventist family engaged in church planting, cross-cultural pastoring, and church administration in Central Asia.
 Growing up a TCK (Third Culture Kid), Alex observed and took part in the swift cultural transformations of the Adventist movement from originally German, then predominantly Russian, and finally to an emerging core of indigenous believers (MBBs).

-Following high school and college in Canada and the United States, Alex married Ammy Dill.
+Following high school and college in Canada and the United States, Alex married Emmi Dill.
 Together they decided to return to Central Asia.
 They began their ministry as a pastoral family and quickly developed an interest in cross-cultural church planting and applied Adventist mission.
 An ordained minister, Alex pastored an MBB church and served as Southern Union Adventist Mission Director for a number of years.

-In 2011, Alex and Ammy were called to the Middle East and North Africa Union.
+In 2011, Alex and Emmi were called to the Middle East and North Africa Union.
 This led the family to Beirut, Lebanon, in early 2012.
 Alex continued his service as Global Mission Coordinator with an emphasis on Adventist-Muslim Relations, Urban Centers of Influence, and missionary training and support.

 Throughout his education, Alex has continually focused on mission issues.
 This interest brought him to the Doctorate in Missiology program in 2015 at Andrews University.
 Alex’s primary interests in missiological research are cross-cultural conflict, cross-cultural teams, and team leadership.